On this page:

 SHOW -- display all variables; if angle mode is set to degrees, this will be displayed.

-SAVE filename comment -- save variables to file, optional comment text after filename will be written to the file as a comment line.
+SAVE filename comment -- save all variables to file, optional comment text after filename will be written to the file as a comment line.

-_filename -- retrieve variables from file.
+_filename -- retrieve variables from file (same as RUN filename).

 @ude = ... -- assign content to user-defined element (create user defined element if it doesn't exist).